AbdEl-Rahman21/DBMS_Project/README.md

 # Election Management System

 This is a Project for Database Management Systems University Course.
-There is not project description.
+There is no project description.

 ## Team Members